Learn How to Shave with a Safety Razor: Stop Torturing Yourself

 A Quick Note on Blades and Razors

 Many men think they understand what is wet shaving, but the truth is most of us simply splash a bit of water on our faces before getting started, real wet shaving requires a bit more preparation and work.

 What is Wet Shaving?

 The most important tip for using a safety razor is to go with a traditional wet shave, but as we mentioned, most men don’t really have a clue what this actually involves.

 Most traditional wet shaving creams and soaps usually come in a small tub or tin and are typically made of more natural ingredients that help to nourish and lubricate your face much better than those cheap canned creams you’ve probably used all your life.

 If you’ve never used a traditional wet shave cream, there are also a few tips on how to lather shaving cream that can also help you get better results, such as adding a few drops of warm water to help achieve a richer lather.

-Once your face is entirely covered in cream, finish with a few downward strokes over the entire face to smooth the hair out and make sure it’s also doing in the same direction.
+Once your face is entirely covered in cream, finish with a few downward strokes over the entire face to smooth the hair out and make sure it’s also done in the same direction.